-As I have expected, the result of this year’s presidential election in the United States has not been as close as most pre-poll surveys had projected.
+As expected, the result of this year’s presidential election in the United States has not been as close as most pre-poll surveys had projected.
 President Barack Obama has won a decisive number of the electoral votes and, contrary to pre-poll projections, managed to win the popular vote.
 He is only the third president in the post-war era, after Franklin D. Roosevelt and Ronald Reagan, to be re-elected with more than 51% of the popular vote.

 Except for North Carolina, President Obama defeated Republican challenger Mitt Romney in all of the swing states, including Massachusetts, Michigan, and Wisconsin, the home states of Governor Romney’s, his father’s, and his running mate Rep. Paul Ryan’s, respectively.
 Prof. W. Scott Thompson, who had been the first to predict in 2007 that the then relatively obscure junior senator from Illinois would defeat Hillary Clinton in the Democratic primaries, actually predicted an Obama landslide a couple of months ago.
 Perhaps that could have been the case had the President not misperformed in the first presidential debate.

 Having framed the election as a choice between two distinct social and economic visions, perhaps President Obama would claim a strong mandate for his policy prescriptions.
 However, the American people has elected to maintain a divided Congress, with the Republicans keeping their majority in the House of Representatives.
 There would certainly be gridlocks in the debate on how to move the American economy forward.
 Particularly interesting would be the debate on the question of whether or not to extend the Bush-era tax cuts, which would be expiring before the year ends.
 Prof. Jack Balkin argues that the President should hold his ground on this issue, as it would likely define his place in American presidential history.